-It is widely acknowledged nowadays in the food industry that a quality control system is a method of helping company success and sustainability in the long term.
-Laboratory testing is an important method for detecting issues with food items based on experimental analysis.
+It is widely acknowledged nowadays in the food industry that a quality control system is a method of helping a company succeed and sustainable in the long term.
+Laboratory testing of food products is an important method for detecting issues with food items based on experimental analysis.
 Food product testing is the most critical step, as it could be the last process in the food supply chain since it decides the safety of the food for use.
-Testing of food items is important to guarantee the food is protected from physical, chemical and biological hazards.
-Metals, e-coli pathogens, salmonella, cleaning additives, ingredients, preservatives, pesticides and more are several instances of possible dangerous food pollutants.
+Testing of food items is important to guarantee the food is protected from physical, chemical, and biological hazards.
+Metals, e-coli pathogens, salmonella, cleaning additives, ingredients, preservatives, pesticides, and more are several instances of possible dangerous food pollutants.

 The scientific analysis of food and its ingredients is the food product test.
 Information regarding different characteristics of food, like shape, composition, and physicochemical properties, is given.
 For other purposes, food product research is often conducted:

 - To assess a food product’s quality.
 It is used to check the food manufacturer’s statements on such topics, such as the products used, for example.

 - For control over quality.
 This is required to assess the quality of food products and the final product before, after, and after the production process.

 - Food inspection and grading are undertaken on a routine basis to ensure that food producers comply with the laws and standards defined.

 - Food items must have a standardized nutrient label; it is also important to evaluate food products in order to validate the statements produced.